Last Updated on January 15, 2023 by

 BMW X1 SUV

 When the engine stops turning the alternator, the magnetic field collapses and the AC voltage decreases.
 This means that the alternator is not generating any electricity after the engine stops running.
 The same thing happens if the engine starts up again because the magnetic field tries to expand back outwards.

-Electric cars do not have alternators in them for a variety of reasons.
+Completely electric cars (BEVs) do not have alternators in them for a variety of reasons.
 For starters, alternators convert energy, they do not produce it.
 In order to convert energy from one state to another, your car needs to generate a certain amount of force.

 In gas powered cars, this force is generated by combustion and creates mechanical energy.
 Since electric cars do not have this energy source and don’t actually generate any energy on their own, they cannot convert it.